Update: Amber Heard’s Ex Addresses Domestic Abuse Allegations

 Update: Amber Heard's ex-girlfriend Tasya van Ree clarified details of the alleged domestic violence incident that occurred in 2009.

-"In 2009, Amber was wrongfully accused for an incident that was misinterpreted and over-sensationalized by two individuals in a powerful position," Van Ree wrote in a statement obtained by E!
+"In 2009, Amber was wrongfully accused for an incident that was misinterpreted and over-sensationalised by two individuals in a powerful position," Van Ree wrote in a statement obtained by E!
 News.

-Van Ree's statement showed support for Heard, suggesting the actress' misdemeanor domestic violence charge was a result of misogyny and homophobia, not Heard's behavior.
+Van Ree's statement showed support for Heard, suggesting the actress' misdemeanour domestic violence charge was a result of misogyny and homophobia, not Heard's behaviour.

 "It's disheartening that Amber's integrity and story are being questioned yet again," Van Ree wrote.
 "Amber is a brilliant, honest, and beautiful woman and I have the utmost respect for her.
 We shared five wonderful years together and remain close to this day."